 GPS Tracking and Recognition: In the event that your phone is stolen and someone is able to get through all of your security measures, say an old friend or personal acquaintance who know may know your information, your phone has GPS tracking and information can be monitored for safety.
 Many companies will monitor their merchant accounts to keep an eye on unusual activity.
 If something raises suspicion, it can be addressed by the credit card processing company.
 Furthermore, these actions are easier to trace and find offenders who are illegitimately using devices for mobile payments.

 Easier For Customers: Aside from all the scary situations presented above, the truth is that mobile payments are simply easier to use for customers.
 Instead of carrying around credit cards and other forms of payments, individuals can have all of that information on their mobile device that they carry with them anyways.
-If you are not using mobile payments for your credit card processing and merchant accounts, you are limiting the opportunity to accept payment from customers.
+If you are not using mobile device credit card processing services and merchant accounts, you are limiting the opportunity to accept payments from customers.